Vivek Kaul

 Also, why has Rahul suddenly woken up to corruption, a few months before the next Lok Sabha elections are due?
 Where was he when the Commonwealth Games scam, the 2G scam and the Coalgate scam happened?
 Holidaying in Europe?

-about the CBI plea to drop criminal prosecution against Ashok Chavan, the former chief minister of Maharashtra, in the Adarsh Housing Society scam?
+Further, what does Rahul have to say about the CBI plea to drop criminal prosecution against Ashok Chavan, the former chief minister of Maharashtra, in the Adarsh Housing Society scam?
 That CBI is an independent organisation, which operates on its own?
 A special court in Mumbai rejected this plea.

 Or what does he have to say about the Maharasthra government first rejecting the report by the judicial commission on Adarsh Housing Scam and then only partially accepting it.
 The Judicial Commission’s report pointed out that the Adarsh Society enjoyed political patronage of former chief ministers, the late Vilasrao Deshmukh, Sushil Kumar Shinde (the current home minister of India) and Ashok Chavan.